somardigital/silverstripe-hasoneautocompletefield/README.md

 This module adds a field for using an autocomplete dropdown to assign a has_one relationship.
 It's styled after the URLSegment field.

+FORK CHANGES: Added support for functions as result list title ( fields are accessible as get{FieldName} functions just with the function name )

 Maintainer Contacts
 -------------------